Soul foods are an African American culture of hearty homecooked meals that you can point out as dishes with plenty of seasoning and rich with flavor!

 - While the herbs are cooling off, beat the egg with the parsley in a medium-sized bowl.

-- Pour in the cooled herb mixture into the egg mixture.
+- Then, pour the cooled herb mixture into the cornbread and egg mixture, evenly distributing with your pour.

-- Cut the 2 tablespoons of butter into small pats and place them all around on top of the dressing.
+- Cut the 1 tablespoon of butter into small pats and place them all around on top of the dressing.

 - Cover the baking dish with foil and bake at 350 degrees F. 35 minutes in the conventional oven.
 In the Instant Pot Omni Plus oven for 30 minutes.